PopupMaker/Popup-Maker/readme.txt

 [Plugin Developers Site](http://wizardinternetsolutions.com "Web & Plugin Development") - Wizard Internet Solutions

+== Screenshots ==

+1. Create an infinite amount of popups and put any content inside your popups!
+No restrictions, no limitations - customize your popup content to fit your needs.
+2. Use the Popup Maker WYSIWIG Content Editor to easily customize your popups' content!
+Plus, use Short Codes, HTML, and other code to give your popups ultimate power.
+Adding popups and content in Popup Maker is just like adding pages and content in WordPress.
+3. Popup Maker offers you pixel perfect positioning settings to match your needs and fit your website perfectly.
+4. Create high performing themes in minutes with our user friendly Theme Builder.
+5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
+All in all, customize your popup theme with over 60 options!

 == Changelog ==
 = v1.0.0 =
 * Initial Release